 The GLA-CU-X2 is a reliable and secure remote control system allowing any DC (direct current) linear actuator or electric motor rated to operate at 12V, 24V, 36V or anywhere in-between and with up to 480W in power to be operated by remote control.
 Included with each receiver is a ready-paired chrome key fob transmitter.
 Additional key fobs and also longer-range wall-mounting remotes are available to purchase separately.

 The controller is the culmination of several years of development and offers many useful features in a small package.
 Features include selectable momentary or latching control modes, wired-switch control inputs, an energy-saving output timer, and encrypted rolling-code transmission.
 In most cases you can simply attach a power source (such as a mains AC to DC adapter or a battery) to the two leads with the tag labelled 'INPUT' and the actuator or DC motor you wish to control to the two leads labelled 'OUTPUT' and you're good to go.

 Uses for the control unit include remote operation of adjustable beds and furniture, home automation devices such as electric windows and doors, and other custom builds involving linear actuators or electric motors.

 Please read on below for more information.

-Each receiver unit is supplied with two key fob remote controls (as shown in the main product image), suitable for wireless control at up to 30M away.
+Each receiver unit is supplied with a single key fob remote control (as shown in the main product image), suitable for wireless control at up to 25M away.
 Spares/additional key-fob remotes are available separately, along with a larger hand-held remote model capable of operation at up to 200M (distances given are for line-of-sight transmission and the effective range is reduced when obstacles are present between the remote and the receiver unit).